-My favourite way to apply volume automation is to shut my eyes and manually ride the fader using a physical control surface, like the PreSonus Faderport.
+My favorite way to apply volume automation is to shut my eyes and manually ride the fader using a physical control surface, like the PreSonus Faderport.

 You can achieve the same thing with your mouse (but it’s never quite the same).

-Alternatively, try drawing in volume automation to exaggerate important words and unqiue characteristics.
+Alternatively, try drawing in volume automation to exaggerate important words and unique characteristics.

 Advanced Mixing Techniques

-You can use multiband compression to add more body and consistent low end to a vocal, or tame any ugly characteristics that only appear periodically.
+You can use multiband compression to add more body and a consistent low end to a vocal or tame any ugly characteristics that only appear periodically.

 When you have instruments competing with the vocal, you could use sidechain compression as well as frequency slotting to make more space for the vocals in the mix.